cast-org/figuration/docs/components/pagination.md

 ## Using Icons

 Want to use an icon or symbol in place of text for some pagination links?
-Be sure to provide proper screen reader support with `aria` attributes and the `.sr-only` utility.
+Be sure to provide proper screen reader support with `aria-` attributes and the `.sr-only` utility.

 {% example html %}
 <nav aria-label="Page navigation">